38 Weeks Pregnant

 - Water breaking.
 If you feel a trickle of water, it means the amniotic sac has ruptured and the fluid is leaking out.
 Labor usually starts pretty soon after a woman’s water breaks, so let your OB know if you get this 38 weeks pregnant symptom.

-Remember, at 38 weeks pregnant inducing labor naturally isn’t recommended—baby usually needs a little more time on the inside—and some methods aren’t considered safe.
-So if you want to try to stimulate labor yourself, check with your doctor first, and wait at least another week for your baby to be “full term.”
+Remember, at 38 weeks pregnant, inducing labor naturally isn’t recommended—baby usually needs a little more time on the inside—and some methods aren’t considered safe.
+If you want to try to stimulate labor yourself, check with your doctor first, and wait at least another week for baby to be “full term.”

 38 Weeks Pregnant Ultrasound

 Inside your 38 weeks pregnant belly, baby may have about an inch or so of hair already.
-Baby's slowly shedding that white goo on the skin (remember, that stuff called vernix caseosa?) but you might see some of it at birth.
+Baby is slowly shedding that white goo on the skin (remember, that stuff called vernix caseosa?) but you might see some of it at birth.

 You’re seeing the OB weekly now, so you’ll have an appointment this week.
-At these weekly appointments, your doctor will check that baby’s in a head-down position and to see if the head has moved down into the pelvic chamber.
-Also get ready for a pelvic exam, where your cervix will be checked for dilation (opening) and effacement (thinning)—both signs your body is readying for labor.
-Unfortunately, there’s no “normal” when it comes to predicting labor based on dilation or effacement; if you’ve started, it could be hours or weeks.
+At these weekly appointments, your doctor will check that baby is in a head-down position and to see if the head has moved down into the pelvis.
+Also, get ready for a pelvic exam, where your cervix will be checked for dilation (opening) and effacement (thinning)—both signs your body is readying for labor.
+Unfortunately, there’s no “normal” when it comes to predicting labor based on dilation or effacement; if you’ve started, it could be hours or weeks before labor starts.
 But even if you’re not dilated at all, you could still go into labor tomorrow.
 Ah, the unpredictability of childbirth!

-If your doctor wants a more in-depth check on baby, she may order a 38 weeks pregnant ultrasound as part of a biophysical profile.
-As part of the profile, baby‘s breathing, movement, muscle tone, heart rate, and amniotic fluid will be scored.
+If your doctor wants a more in-depth check on baby, they may order a 38 weeks pregnant ultrasound to see the size of the baby.
+They may also order a biophysical profile, during which baby’s breathing, movement, muscle tone, heart rate and amniotic fluid will be scored.
 In some cases, the result of the biophysical profile could make your doctor decide to deliver baby earlier than your due date.